 2 cans of crescent rolls

-2 pounds bulk sausage (mild or spicy) 1 pound might be enough for you, but Mike and I really like sausage, so we used 2
+2 pounds bulk sausage (mild or spicy) 1 pound might be

 1 small onion, diced